 A Chip and PIN Terminal that can only be used from a countertop or static environment.

 The level agreed between an Acquirer and a Merchant over which Authorisation must be sought for a single Transaction.

 The length of time between when a Transaction is charged to a card and the goods or services are delivered.
-The longer the chargeback period, the higher the risk of Chargebacks due to non-fullfillment (arising from eg insolvency or customer dis-satisfaction with the product) and consequently the riskier the Merchant will be viewed by the Acquirer.
+The longer the chargeback period, the higher the risk of Chargebacks due to non-fullfillment (arising from eg appointment of an insolvency practitioner or customer dis-satisfaction with the product) and consequently the riskier the Merchant will be viewed by the Acquirer.
 Riskier Merchants will often be required to provide a Reserve Account (cash collateral) to the Acquirer to protect against this risk.
 Fullfillment periods are typically longest in the airline, hotel and furniture retail sectors.

 Terminal functionality used for adding tips and service charges to the cardholder Transaction (frequently used in restaurants and taxis).